utterance/utterances/README.md

             async>
     </script>
     ```
 1. That's it!
-Read on for advanced configurations.
+Read on for full configuration documentation.

-## advanced setup
+## configuration

 TODO: